 When you buy a package holiday that doesn't include a flight, protection is provided by way of a bond held by ABTA.
 For further information please see www.abta.com.

 19 Data ProtectionMore Details

-We will need to use the details you give us to properly process your booking.
+We will need to use the details you give us to properly process your booking to ensure that you have an enjoyable, trouble-free holiday from the point of booking, during your holiday and beyond, and for improving customer service.
 We will also need to keep your details in case we or our suppliers (such as airlines, accommodation providers and transport companies) and agents need to contact you in respect of your travel arrangements.

 The details we may need to store and use include the names and contact details of you and all parties to your booking, credit/debit or other payment and passport details and where applicable, details concerning any disability, medical conditions or dietary requirements (which might disclose your religious beliefs) which might affect the chosen holiday arrangements.

 Archers Tours Limited is a wholly owned subsidiary of Cosmos Tours Limited.
 We value your relationship with us and we strive to maintain an excellent level of customer service.
 Unless you ask us not to, in order to improve customer service across our business we will share your details with other Cosmos UK group companies (including Avalon Waterways and Cosmos Tours and Cruises).

 It may be necessary to transfer your details to a country or countries outside of the EEA, where the data protection and privacy rules are less stringent.
 We or our suppliers or agents may be required to pass your and your party details on to certain governments or government appointed bodies or agencies in the interest of security or because we are obliged to by law.